notasausage/pi-hole-unbound-wireguard/README.md

 ### Booting N00BS and Installing Raspbian

-Once the SD card is ready, safely eject it from your compouter and insert it into your Raspberry Pi, then boot your Pi.
+Once the SD card is ready, safely eject it from your computer and insert it into your Raspberry Pi, then boot your Pi.
 If you need help, follow [these simple instructions](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) to get started with your Raspberry Pi.
 You'll be taken to the N00BS installer screen where you can choose to install any one of several operating systems, including Raspbian.
 You can choose from Lite (console only), Desktop (includes a GUI), or Full (Desktop and recommended applications).

 ![N00BS v2.2](screenshots/n00bs-setup.png)

-For the purposes of this setup, we'll install Raspbian Lite (console only).
+For this setup, we'll install Raspbian Lite (console only).
 If you ever want to add the desktop GUI, you can [always add that later](https://gist.github.com/kmpm/8e535a12a45a32f6d36cf26c7c6cef51).

 Installation took just 7 minutes (with the full N00BS files, installing Raspbian Lite, over ethernet), but depends on many factors including whether you chose Lite or the normal N00BS files and how fast your internet connection is.
 Once installed, your Raspberry Pi will reboot into the console of a fresh install of Raspbian.